 Filming for Block One began on April 16th, 2007, but the first two weeks were almost exclusively devoted to Eye Of The Gorgon in order to help establish the cast dynamic before embarking on the crucial premiere episodes.
 The only exception was a scene in Maria's bedroom, taped at Upper Boat Studios on April 19th.
 The first full day of filming on Revenge Of The Slitheen was April 30th, which began on Clinton Road in Penarth for material on Bannerman Road, before moving to Cardiff where Whitchurch High School posed at St Cheldon's Comprehensive.
 Production then returned to Clinton Road from May 1st to 3rd.

 Except for its new block, Park Vale Comprehensive -- the school attended by Maria, Luke and Clyde -- was really Cardiff High School, the venue for filming on May 4th and 7th.
-The next location was an old factory at the Johnsey Estates in Pontypool, for sequences in the Slitheen capacitor room.
+The next location was an old factory at the Johnsey Estates, part of the Mamhilad Park Industrial Estate in Pontypool, for sequences in the Slitheen capacitor room.
 Recording there took place from May 8th to 10th, with part of the latter day also reserved for the American news broadcast -- with Lachele Carl reprising the role of the news anchor she had played several times on Doctor Who since Aliens Of London / World War Three -- which was taped at BBC Cardiff.
 The scenes in Park Vale's new block were then completed at the Cardiff campus of Coleg Morgannwg starting on May 11th, and continuing after the weekend from the 14th to the 16th.

 May 17th and 18th were split between sequences in Sarah Jane's attic at Upper Boat, and those at Coldfire Construction, taped at Unit A5 on Severn Road in Pontypridd.
 Additional attic material was recorded at Upper Boat on the 21st.
 The next day, the scene of people watching the sun was performed on Ffordd-Y-Gollen in Pontypridd.
 Work then wrapped up on the 23rd, first with exterior shots of Coldfire Construction (again at A5) and then a variety of inserts at Upper Boat.
 The latter included the first use of an improved version of the Mr Smith prop.
 For Invasion Of The Bane, the computer had emerged from the wall by means of a hand-crank, which proved to be a slow and arduous process; this was now made much more efficient by the introduction of a motor.